BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 • Hypoglycemia

-Lecture 23: Biochemistry of the plasma proteins (2 hours)
+Biochemistry of plasma proteins

 • Composition of plasma and its difference from serum.